backand/docs/source/includes/_integrations.md

     };
 ```

-And with that, we've added the basic code necessary to contact PayPal and record a payment.
+Once this code has been added to your project, we need to implement the service that calls Backand's server side payment action.
+This service wraps a HTTP request to the on-demand custom action that we created earlier in the tutorial.
+It assumes the action name is `PayPalPayment`, so be sure to change it as appropriate to match your actual implementation.
+With that, we've added the basic code necessary to contact PayPal and record a payment.

 ### Conclusion